couchbase/query/docs/n1ql-select.md

 ### Keys

-Specific keys within a bucket can be specified.
-Only values having those keys will be included as inputs to the query.
+Specific primary keys within a bucket can be specified.
+Only values having those primary keys will be included as inputs to the query.

 To specify a single key: